Care & Maintenance

 - Remove as much of the spill as possible.
 Work from the outer edges toward the center.

-- If necessary, use a recommended cleaning solution (ask our sales staff for information).
+- If necessary, use a recommended cleaning solution.

 - Always make sure to rinse the area with plain water.
 This removes any sticky residue that attracts soil.